heavyai/heavydb/docs/mapd-guide/installation.rst

 Environment Variables
 ---------------------

-For CPU-only installations of MapD, skip to section `MapD Installation <#mapd-installation>`__ below.
+For CPU-only installations of MapD Core, skip to section `MapD Installation <#mapd-installation>`__ below.

-MapD depends on ``libcuda``, which must be available in your environment in order to run MapD.
+MapD Core Server depends on ``libcuda``, which must be available in your environment in order to run MapD Core.
 The NVIDIA GPU drivers usually make ``libcuda`` available by default by installing it to a system-wide ``lib`` directory such as ``/usr/lib64`` (on CentOS/RHEL) or ``/usr/lib/x86_64-linux-gnu`` (on Ubuntu).